luisschuster/Bad-JS-Calculator/README.md

 # Bad-JS-Calculator
-A web version of a bad calculator i made in JavaScript.
+A web version of a bad calculator I made in JavaScript.
-Recreation of the one in my [C# WindowsFormsApp](https://github.com/luisschuster/WindowsFormsApp).
+This is a recreation of the one in my [C# WindowsFormsApp](https://github.com/luisschuster/WindowsFormsApp).
 A live demo is available [on my website](https://luisschuster.dev/bad_calculator/).
+Thank you, @AlexandraAurora, for helping me minimize and clean it up.